porsche-design-system/porsche-design-system/packages/storefront/src/pages/patterns/forms/guidelines.md

-**The following questions should be answered to create a good error message:**
+**The following questions should be answered to create a good error message**
 1. What did the user try to do when the error message appeared?
 2. Why was the error message displayed?
 3. How can the user continue and complete the process?